Skip to Content

 Ingredients for Breakfast Charcuterie Board

-How to Assemble a Breakfast Grazing Board
+How to Assemble a Brunch Charcuterie Board

+2. Fill and place bowls and large items.
 Fill your bowls with jams, gravy, berries and other things you don’t want falling or running off the board.
 You can plate some main items or just layer them around.
+Begin by placing a few main bowls or plates on the board.
+Use small lids or mini bowls to raise other items.

+3. Fill in empty spaces.
 Place smaller bowls or glasses around the board.
 Fill in areas with fruit, breads, and cheeses.

+4. Add serving utensils and finishing touches.
 Add the spoons to the bowls that need them and lay out plates.
+You can set up drinks near your board as well.
+Don’t forget the mimosas!

 Tips for Making a Breakfast Grazing Platter

-1. Don’t hesitate to buy frozen or refrigerated items that you can just heat and serve.
+• Don’t hesitate to buy frozen or refrigerated items that you can just heat and serve.
 Key to a grazing board is fast and easy.

-2. These are great to make and take to a sick friend, new mother, or aging loved one.
+• These are great to make and take to a sick friend, new mother, or aging loved one.

-3. A great grazing board will be crowded with items.
+• A great grazing board will be crowded with items.
 The more, the better!
 You want everyone to feel there is plenty for all to graze.

-4. Layering items is great.
+• Layering items is great.
 You can layer by adding mini bowls on the board and placing another bowl on top.
 This will raise the bowl and it can be crowded in, overlapping a plate or bowl.

 Breakfast Platter